CarolynSM/git-collab-csm-aj/readme.md

 ### Task 6 - Carolyn
 You should create an array of objects.
 Each object should have a name and age.

+### Task 7 - Amber
+You should create a new HTML file.
+Link to it from index.html